Hotels near Sutallee Trails

 Which hotels near Sutallee Trails offer free breakfast?

-Which hotels near Sutallee Trails have an in-room kitchen or kitchenette?
+Which hotels near Sutallee Trails have a full in-room kitchen?

 Which hotels near Sutallee Trails have laundry facilities?